Jakarta Persistence

-The reference implementation for JPA is EclipseLink.

 History

 The final release date of the JPA 1.0 specification was 11 May 2006 as part of Java Community Process JSR 220.
 The JPA 2.0 specification was released 10 December 2009 (the Java EE 6 platform requires JPA 2.0).
 The JPA 2.1 specification was released 22 April 2013 (the Java EE 7 platform requires JPA 2.1).
 The JPA 2.2 specification was released in the summer of 2017.
+The reference implementation for JPA 1 and 2 was EclipseLink.

-The JPA 3.1 specification, the latest version, was released in the spring of 2022 as part of Jakarta EE 10.
+Jakarta Persistence 3.1 was released in the spring of 2022 as part of Jakarta EE 10.
+Jakarta Persistence 3.2 was released in spring 2024, targeting inclusion in Jakarta EE 11.
+EclipseLink and Hibernate are compatible implementations.

 Entities

 A persistence entity is a lightweight Java class with its state typically persisted to a table in a relational database.
 Instances of such an entity correspond to individual rows in the table.
 Entities typically have relationships with other entities, and these relationships are expressed through object/relational mapping (ORM) metadata.
 This metadata may be specified directly in the entity class file by using annotations or in a separate XML descriptor file distributed with the application.